Beside the Mountain

 Jump to Recipe Print Recipe

-This easy pumpkin snack cake recipe is moist and fluffy.
+This easy pumpkin snack cake is moist and fluffy.
 Homemade from scratch, only 15 minutes to prepare with a few wholesome ingredients.
-This pumpkin treat is simple!
+This pumpkin cake is moist and simple!

 Dark orange colored sheet pan cake, with cinnamon and a knife beside.

 • Snack for the week: This cake makes a 9x13 pan size (that's a rectangular pan)!
-Perfect snack for a couple of days, or freeze into individual squares to have as a on-the-go fall snack.
+Perfect snack for a couple of days (up to a week), or freeze into individual squares and even eat for breakfast on the go!

-• Wholesome: Using pumpkin puree, spices, are the key ingredients to boost the nutrient density of this healthy cake.
-It's completely acceptable to eat this pumpkin cake for breakfast or an easy dessert!
+• Wholesome: Using pumpkin puree and spices are the key ingredients to boost the nutrient density of this pumpkin snack.

-• Optional twist: Add a maple cream cheese frosting on this moist pumpkin cake!
+• Optional twist: Add a maple cream cheese frosting on this pumpkin snack cake!
 Or throw in some dark chocolate chips for that pumpkin chocolate combo.

 Jump to: